kikkipedia/VueTriviaGame/README.md

 -	Build an online trivia game as a Single Page Application using the Vue.js framework (version 2.x).
 -	Design a wireframe using Figma
 -	Write HTML % CSS as needed
--	Use the Vue.js framework to build the following screens into your trivia game:
-    a) The Start screen
-    b) The Question screen
-    c) The Result screen

 ##### Start Screen
 - App starts here